 The first part of this webinar is dedicated to the following goals:

-In the second part, we discuss computational methods and ML algorithms dealing with data clustering (such as K-Means or Automatic Gaussian Mixture Model) that can be used to detect the different domains and (inter)phases in materials (e.g. polymer blends, hydrogels, nanocomposites, block copolymers, …) by partitioning the recorded data (i.e. the observables) into clusters according to their similarities.
-Additionally, based on the Tabor coefficient calculation, we also propose some protocols that can be easily implemented to rapidly determine which mechanical model(s) can be applied to obtain the quantitative mapping of the mechanical properties for each local domain or phase.
+In the second part, the presenters discuss computational methods and ML algorithms dealing with data clustering (such as K-Means or Automatic Gaussian Mixture Model) that can be used to detect the different domains and (inter)phases in materials (e.g. polymer blends, hydrogels, nanocomposites, block copolymers, etc.) by partitioning the recorded data into clusters according to similarities.
+Additionally, based on the Tabor coefficient calculation, the presenters also propose some protocols that can be easily implemented to rapidly determine which mechanical model(s) can be applied to obtain quantitative mapping of the mechanical properties for each local domain or phase.

-This algorithmically driven approach enables AFM users to analyze materials with more complex architectures and/or other properties (such as electrical ones), opening new avenues of research on advanced materials with specific functions and desired properties leading to the creation of functional and more reliable structural materials.
+This algorithmically driven approach enables AFM users to analyze materials with more complex architectures and/or other properties, opening new avenues of research for advanced materials with specific functions and desired properties leading to the creation of functional and more reliable structural materials.